ABATEMENT

 ARGENT

-A tincture, silver or white.
+A metal, silver or white.

 ARMIGER

-One who is entitled to bear heraldic arms.
+A person or entity entitled to bear heraldic arms.

 ARMS

-May refer to a heraldic achievement
+May refer to an achievement

 or to the coat of arms alone.